sigstore/sigstore-python/README.md

   --rekor-url URL                 The Rekor instance to use (conflicts with
                                   --staging)  [default:
                                   https://rekor.sigstore.dev]
+  --ctfe FILE                     A PEM-encoded public key for the CT log
+                                  (conflicts with --staging)
+  --rekor-root-pubkey FILE        A PEM-encoded root public key for Rekor
-  --help                          Show this message and exit.
+                                  itself (conflicts with --staging) --help                          Show this message and exit.
 ```
 <!-- @end-sigstore-sign-help@ -->